Toshiba warns it may not survive its financial crisis

 Delayed earnings and delisting threat

-The refusal by auditor PwC Aarata to sign off on Toshiba's earnings report is another embarrassing blow for the Japanese conglomerate, which is trying to reassure creditors and shareholders that it can survive its current crisis.
+The refusal by auditor PwC Aarata to give its seal of approval is another embarrassing blow for Toshiba as it tries to persuade investors that it can find a way out of its crisis.

-Westinghouse has suffered billions of dollars in losses due to cost overruns and construction delays at nuclear plant projects in Georgia and South Carolina.
+Westinghouse suffered billions of dollars in losses due to cost overruns and construction delays at nuclear plant projects in Georgia and South Carolina.

-The U.S. unit's bankruptcy means Toshiba will eventually be able to remove it from its accounts.
-But the Japanese company has warned that dumping Westinghouse could drag it to a net loss of 1 trillion yen ($9 billion) for the fiscal year that ended in March.
+The unit's bankruptcy means Toshiba will eventually be able to remove it from its accounts.
+But dumping Westinghouse could drag Toshiba to a net loss of 1 trillion yen ($9 billion) for the fiscal year that ended in March.

-It said it could end up reporting a negative net worth of 620 billion yen ($5.6 billion) as of the end of March.

 Related: Westinghouse Electric is filing for bankruptcy

+But the company says it has no reason to believe that losses tied to Westinghouse will have any financial impact beyond fiscal year 2016.
+Toshiba CEO Satoshi Tsunakawa said he considers the investigation to be over.

-Regulators in Japan will have to decide if the delays and disarray mean Toshiba, one of the country's best known multinational corporations, should suffer the humiliation of having its shares taken off the stock exchange.
+Regulators in Japan will have to decide if the disarray means Toshiba, one of the country's best known multinational corporations, should suffer the humiliation of having its shares taken off the stock exchange.

 Selling off the crown jewels

-To try repair its balance sheet, Toshiba is now selling a majority stake in its prized computer chip business.
-CEO Satoshi Tsunakawa has said he expects the unit to fetch at least 2 trillion yen ($18 billion).
+To try to repair its balance sheet, Toshiba is now selling a majority stake in its prized computer chip business.
+Tsunakawa has said he expects the unit to fetch at least 2 trillion yen ($18 billion).

-Taiwan-based Foxconn, one of Apple's biggest suppliers, has offered as much as 3 trillion yen ($27 billion), according to The Wall Street Journal and Bloomberg.
+Taiwan-based Foxconn, one of Apple (AAPL, Tech30)'s biggest suppliers, has offered as much as 3 trillion yen ($27 billion), according to The Wall Street Journal and Bloomberg.
 Toshiba declined to comment on the reports, and Foxconn didn't respond to a request for comment.

 Related: Toshiba chairman steps down as company takes $6.3B hit from nuclear business

-But the Japanese government is keen to keep Toshiba's hi-tech business in country, according to local media, and has called on domestic companies to form an investment partnership and bid for a stake in the memory chips business.
+But the Japanese government is keen to keep the memory chip business in the country, according to local media, and has called on Japanese companies to club together to buy a stake.

-Toshiba said Tuesday that despite the doubts about whether it can remain a going concern, the sale of the chip business and other assets would enable it to stay financially sound.
+Toshiba said Tuesday that the sale of the chip business and other assets would enable it to stay financially sound.

 What happens to Westinghouse?